A Hierarchy of Deviation from Complete Positivity and Optimal Entanglement Witnesses: Main Result

-Our next result aims to transform any Hermitian linear map into a completely positive map, which is essential for quantum operations.
-It does so by adding a minimal scalar adjustment to ensure positivity, while preserving the map's core properties as much as possible, particularly its action on the identity matrix, which relates to the preservation of the trace in physical interpretations.
+Our first result provides a method to transform any Hermitian linear map into a completely positive map, a crucial operation in quantum contexts.
+This is achieved by adding a minimal scalar adjustment to ensure positivity, while preserving the map's action on the identity matrix (related to trace-preservation) as much as possible.

 \begin{theorem} Let \(\Phi: \Mmn\) be a Hermitian linear map.
 Then, there exists a smallest non-negative scalar \(k_\Phi\) such that the map \(\Psi: \Mmn\) defined by:

 is completely positive and satisfies \(\Phi \leq \Psi\). \end{theorem}